 Fund number-6323-transaction extension-61

 Student clubs are entitled to the creation of a FOAP Banner Account.
 Funds roll over year to year, however, no money is allotted to clubs at their creation or at the beginning of each academic year.
 All funds must be raised by the individual club/organization.
-Oversight of these accounts will rest primarily with the Treasurer in conjunction with the Office of Student Involvement and Leadership.
+Oversight of these accounts will rest primarily with the Treasurer in conjunction with the Office of Student Engagement.
 To utilize the account, the club President and Treasurer must attend a session at the beginning of the academic year that will instruct on how to properly use the funding.
-The Office of Student Involvement and Leadership is the Financial Manager for all student club accounts.
-Should a club need to spend money from their account, the club Treasurer will work in conjunction with SIL for signatures on reimbursements, cash advances, and/or check request forms.
+Student Engagement is the Financial Manager for all student club accounts.
+Should a club need to spend money from their account, the club Treasurer will work in conjunction with Student Engagement for signatures on reimbursements, cash advances, and/or check request forms.

 Club funds are university resources and are therefore subject to standards and potential audits by external agencies.
 Receipts for all purchases must be maintained by your club treasurer or designee.
 All funds your organization raises must be deposited into your club account on the business day after they are raised; save all Business Office deposit slips.

 Club officers are responsible for maintaining a positive balance in their fund.
-Each month, a summary statement taken from Banner accounts will be provided by SIL to each club.
 It is imperative that you reconcile your expenses and deposits on this account each month, so as to assure accuracy in the university and club records.
 This process emphasizes the need for your club to retain budget records on all activity so that you have a backup of detail from which to compare.

 Account maintenance forms